thomasht86/meetup-mlflow/README.md

 5. Making requests to the model.

 ## Set up environment
-This is a guide to help you set up your development environment so that you can follow the demo on your own computer.
-(And use MlFlow for your own projects afterwards)
+This is a guide to help you set up your development environment if you want follow the demo on your own computer.
+(And use MlFlow for your own projects afterwards).

+If you don't manage to set this up, don't worry.
+Join the meetup and watch the big screen with a beer instead. :)

 ### Mac users
 1. [Install Anaconda (Python 3.7 version)](https://www.anaconda.com/distribution/)
 2. Optional: Install Visual Studio Code